score-json/json/TSF/trustable/throw-ill-formed-json/TIJ-03.4.md

           description: "Tests whether various illegal control characters and utf-8 characters throw an exception."
 ---

-The service throws an exception on escaped invalid characters
+The service throws an exception on escaped invalid characters.